10 Best Dog-Friendly Beaches in Georgia 2025

 Dungeness Beach is one of the most popular dog-friendly beaches in Georgia.
 It’s situated at the border of Georgia and Florida, in the southeastern region of Cumberland Island.

 The East River borders the shoreline to the west and the Atlantic Ocean to the east.
-The ruins of the Dungeness Mansion, owned by Lucy and Thomas Dungeness, are the most popular attractions here.
+The ruins of the Dungeness Mansion, owned by Lucy and Thomas Dungeness, are the most popular attraction here.
 Tourists can get help from local guides or take a self-guided tour of the place.

 • Nearby Attractions: St. Mary’s History Walk, Ice House Museum.